f5devcentral/f5-agility-labs-firewall/docs/class2/dns2.rst

 .. image:: _images/image021.png
   :alt: screenshot

 3. You will see a list of running processes sorted by CPU utilization, like the output below.
+Observe the values under the ``%CPU`` column.
+The DNS daemon will appear in this list as ``named`` and may not be visible until the test begins.

 .. image:: _images/image022.png
   :alt: screenshot